 2801 PR.02 Patient Account Collections in Clinical Practices

-Yale Medicine (YM) clinical practices collect co-payments, payments for elective services including any applicable Connecticut sales tax and pre-paid fees at the time of service.
+This procedure supports Policy 2801 Depositing and Recording University Funds and describes the appropriate practices for patient account collections in clinical practices.
+Yale Medicine (“YM”) clinical practices collect co-payments – payments for elective services, including any applicable Connecticut sales tax and pre-paid fees – at the time of service.
 Additionally, attempts are made to collect any outstanding self-pay balances.
 Clinical practices issue Epic generated receipts to patients who present payments at the time of service.
-The practices store collected funds in a secure safe until remitted to the YM’s Payment Processing office at 300 George Street, 6th floor.
+The practices store collected funds in a secure safe until remitted to YM’s Payment Processing office at 100 Church Street South, Suite D-100.

 Clinical practices must clearly define the staff responsible for the following functions: